contensis/contensis.github.io/api/delivery-api/accessing-entries/dotnet/entry-get-dotnet.md

 // Create a client
 var client = ContensisClient.Create();

-// Get the french variation of the film entry and resolve links to a depth of 3 Entry film = client.Entries.Get(filmGuid, "fr-fr", 3);
+// Get the french variation of the movie entry and resolve links to a depth of 3 Entry film = client.Entries.Get(movieGuid, "fr-fr", 3);
 ```
 {% endmethod %}